Climate change and indigenous peoples: Background

 Many studies suggest, however, that while they experience the effects at disproportionate levels, Indigenous peoples have a strong ability to adapt when it comes to the environmental changes caused by climate change, and there are many instances in which indigenous people are adapting.
 Their adaptability lies in the traditional knowledge within their cultures, which through "traumatic invasions" have been lost.
-The loss of traditional knowledge and oppression that Indigenous people face pose a greater threat than the changing of the environment itself.
+The loss of traditional knowledge and oppression that indigenous people face pose a greater threat than the changing of the environment itself.

+The United Nations Declaration on the Rights of Indigenous People recognizes that indigenous people have specific knowledge, traditional practices, and cultural customs that can contribute to the proper and sustainable management of ecological resources.

 Climate action of indigenous peoples

 Indigenous peoples are working to prevent and combat the effects of climate change in a variety of ways, including through climate activism.
-Some examples of Indigenous climate activists include Autumn Peltier, from Wiikwemkoong First Nation on Manitoulin Island in northern Ontario and Nina Gualinga from the Kichwa-speaking community of Sarayaku in the Ecuadorian Amazon.
+Some examples of indigenous climate activists include Autumn Peltier, from Wiikwemkoong First Nation on Manitoulin Island in northern Ontario and Nina Gualinga from the Kichwa-speaking community of Sarayaku in the Ecuadorian Amazon.

-Autumn Peltier, from Wiikwemkoong First Nation on Manitoulin Island in northern Ontario, has been a driving force in the fight to protect water in Canada's Indigenous communities.
+Autumn Peltier, from Wiikwemkoong First Nation on Manitoulin Island in northern Ontario, has been a driving force in the fight to protect water in Canada's indigenous communities.
 Peltier is the chief water commissioner for the Anishinabek Nation, which advocates for 40 First Nations in Ontario.
-Peltier, who became water commissioner in 2019 at the age of 14, is rallying for action to protect Indigenous waters and has become a part of the climate action movement.
+Peltier, who became water commissioner in 2019 at the age of 14, is rallying for action to protect indigenous waters and has become a part of the climate action movement.

 Nina Gualinga has spent most of her life working to protect the nature and communities of the Ecuadorian Amazon.
-At 18, she represented Indigenous youth before the Inter-American Court of Human Rights, helping to win a landmark case against the Ecuadorian government for allowing oil drilling on indigenous lands.
+At 18, she represented indigenous youth before the Inter-American Court of Human Rights, helping to win a landmark case against the Ecuadorian government for allowing oil drilling on indigenous lands.
 She now advocates on the international stage for indigenous rights and a fossil-fuel-free economy.
 Gualinga recently received the World Wide Fund for Nature (WWF) International President's Youth Award, which acknowledges outstanding achievements by conservationists under the age of 30.